appcelerator-archive/amp/examples/stacks/secrets/README.md

     $ openssl rsautl -decrypt -inkey privatekey -in message.dat

+## Add the secret to the swarm

+    $ amp secret create privatekey ./privatekey

+NOTE: this is currently the only method that is supported for deploying a secret using amp.

+## List secrets to verify

+    $ amp secret ls

 ## Create a stack file for the service and secret

 See the existing `stack.yml` file.